Ain’t no party like a brunch party! Which is exactly why I created this massive guide to the best brunch in Toronto.

 Not sure what hotels would make a great home base from which to enjoy the best brunch in Toronto?

 If so then check out my snazzy insider picks for the best places to stay in Toronto.
-Because no matter your budget, or lack there of, there’s a perfect place in Toronto for you.
+Because no matter your budget, or lack thereof, there’s a perfect place in Toronto for you, especially if you’re looking for the best hotels in Toronto with balconies.

 - The Palmerston (budget) – Strapped for cash as you enjoy the best brunch in Toronto?
 Then The Palmerston is where it’s at.
 Not only are standard queen rooms priced at under $100 per night but this place it not far from Hanlan’s Point Beach.
 You can also enjoy free WiFi and make use of express check-in and check-out.